3.2 PPE for Eyes

 *Start with a shade that is too dark to see the weld zone.
 Then, go to a lighter shade which gives a sufficient view of the weld zone without going below the minimum.

-Different welding processes emit different ultraviolet and infrared rays.
-Ultraviolet and infrared radiation created by welding arc processes can lead to burns called flash burns is a sunburn-like burn to the skin and eyes that occurs from the light and heat of a welding arc. on a welder’s skin and eyes.
-People passing by hot work are also subjected to flash burns.
-So it’s important to refer to the welding equipment manufacturer for the appropriate welding shade setting or proper filter plate.
+Different welding processes emit different UV/IR rays.
+UV/IR radiation created by welding arc processes can lead to burns called flash burn: a sunburn-like burn to the skin and eyes that occurs from the light and heat of a welding arc.
+People passing by hot work, not just those performing the work, are also subjected to flash burns.
+It’s important to refer to the welding equipment manufacturer for the appropriate welding shade setting or proper filter plate before welding or working around welding processes.
 Never look at a welding arc without the proper PPE.

-Filter plates should be marked to identify their shade number and will have the letter H stamped into them.
-The H indicated that the filter plate has been heat treated, is resistant to impact, and won’t shatter.
+Filter plates should be marked to identify their shade number and have the letter H stamped into them.
+The H stamp indicates that the filter plate has been heat treated, is resistant to impact, and won’t shatter.

-Auto Darkening welding helmets may also have features such as sensitivity and delay time.
-These are typically set to the welder’s preference and situation.
+Auto-darkening welding helmets may also have features such as sensitivity and delay time.
 The sensitivity refers to how much arc light is needed before the helmet will darken.
 A high-sensitivity setting may cause the helmet to darken when someone is welding within several feet of you.
 A low-sensitivity setting may not darken in situations where the UV light is low or a welder is watching over another’s shoulder, like a welding instructor over their student’s shoulder.
+Therefore, these are typically set to the welder’s preference and situation.

-Delay time is how long until the shade returns to light after an arc has been extinguished.
+Delay time refers to how long it will take until the shade returns to light after an arc has been extinguished.
 A fast delay will leave little to no time before the lens returns to normal, whereas a long delay may be used if the welder is surrounded by other welders and needs a moment to move out of a nearby arc before the lens returns to normal.

 Attributions